next-book/dev-book/content/where-i-lived-and-what-i-lived-for.md

 Why, the owner does not know it for many years when a poet has put his farm in rhyme, the most admirable kind of invisible fence, has fairly impounded it, milked it, skimmed it, and got all the cream, and left the farmer only the skimmed milk.</p>
 <p>The real attractions of the Hollowell farm, to me, were: its complete retirement, being, about two miles from the village, half a mile from the nearest neighbor, and separated from the highway by a broad field; its bounding on the river, which the owner said protected it by its fogs from frosts in the spring, though that was nothing to me; the gray color and ruinous state of the house and barn, and the dilapidated fences, which put such an interval between me and the last occupant; the hollow and lichen-covered apple trees, gnawed by rabbits, showing what kind of neighbors I should have; but above all, the recollection I had of it from my earliest voyages up the river, when the house was concealed behind a dense grove of red maples, through which I heard the house-dog bark.
 I was in haste to buy it, before the proprietor finished getting out some rocks, cutting down the hollow apple trees, and grubbing up some young birches which had sprung up in the pasture, or, in short, had made any more of his improvements.
-To enjoy these advantages I was ready to carry it on; like Atlas, to take the world on my shoulders⁠—I never heard what compensation he received for that⁠—and do all those things which had no other motive or excuse but that I might pay for it and be unmolested in my possession of it; for I knew all the while that it would yield the most abundant crop of the kind I wanted, if I could only afford to let it alone.
+To enjoy these advantages I was ready to carry it on; like Atlas, to take the world on my shoulders—I never heard what compensation he received for that—and do all those things which had no other motive or excuse but that I might pay for it and be unmolested in my possession of it; for I knew all the while that it would yield the most abundant crop of the kind I wanted, if I could only afford to let it alone.
 But it turned out as I have said.</p>
-<p>All that I could say, then, with respect to farming on a large scale⁠—I have always cultivated a garden⁠—was, that I had had my seeds ready.
+<p>All that I could say, then, with respect to farming on a large scale—I have always cultivated a garden—was, that I had had my seeds ready.
 Many think that seeds improve with age.
 I have no doubt that time discriminates between the good and the bad; and when at last I shall plant, I shall be less likely to be disappointed.
 But I would say to my fellows, once for all, As long as possible live free and uncommitted.
 It makes but little difference whether you are committed to a farm or the county jail.</p>
-<p>Old Cato, whose <i epub:type="se:name.publication.poem">De Re Rustica</i> is my <i epub:type="se:name.publication.poem">Cultivator</i>, says⁠—and the only translation I have seen makes sheer nonsense of the passage⁠—“When you think of getting a farm turn it thus in your mind, not to buy greedily; nor spare your pains to look at it, and do not think it enough to go round it once.
+<p>Old Cato, whose <i epub:type="se:name.publication.poem">De Re Rustica</i> is my <i epub:type="se:name.publication.poem">Cultivator</i>, says—and the only translation I have seen makes sheer nonsense of the passage—“When you think of getting a farm turn it thus in your mind, not to buy greedily; nor spare your pains to look at it, and do not think it enough to go round it once.
 The oftener you go there the more it will please you, if it is good.”
 I think I shall not buy greedily, but go round and round it as long as I live, and be buried in it first, that it may please me the more at last.</p>
 <hr/>